Attack Objects and Object Groups for IDP Policies

 Unknown Vulnerabilities

-Unknown vulnerabilities are those that have not been documented in Internet security community advisories.
+The Internet security community does not document some vulnerabilities in advisories; these are called as unknown vulnerabilities.
 In these cases, the IDP Series Profiler, firewall, or IDP security event logs generated in your production environment alert you to suspicious activity and abnormal traffic.
 In your production environment, you will use packet logging tools to capture packets and service context information that you can later analyze and experiment with in your lab.

 We recommend the following workflow to test a custom attack object.
 Note that the following procedure consists of general steps and is intended for expert users who are familiar with these tasks.